SILVER LINING

 RELIEF AND CLOSURE

-In this way, there are times, when situations in life become rigid, especially if authority is involved, and, being quietly disobedient, it's the only tactic I can count on.
-Surely, the above poem proves, that I am not the only one, with a natural inclination, for wanting to apply a forced, if I really have to, to stop the injustices of someone else's way.
+In this way, there are times when situations in life become rigid, especially if authority is involved.
+And being quietly disobedient, is perhaps, the only tactic I can count on.
+Surely the poem proves that I am not the only one with a natural inclination to act—using force if I must—in order to stop the injustices caused by someone else’s way.

 TRUE DISOBEDIENCE

-The reality is, life is packed with syncopation.
-But the rapid changes, I have to admit, could make life exciting in a very peculiar way.
-Thus, giving me the option to enjoy or complain about it.
+The reality is that life is packed with syncopation.
+Strangely, the rapid changes, could make my life exciting in a very peculiar way, giving me the option to enjoy or complain about it.
 Likewise, music syncopation allows me to enjoy or to suffer, or do a little bit of both.
-This way, in life and in music I get to experience feelings and have ideas on my own, without the need to apologize for any to anybody.
-And that's what I call: a true disobedience.
+The silver lining in all of this is perhaps, that I get to experience life and music without having to explain nor apologize to anyone— and that feels like true disobedience.

 Thank you for reading!